pkarsy/sshportfw/README.md

 ### Solution 1: plain ssh with forwarding rules in ~/.ssh/config or directly on the command line
 This is the method used by most people.
 If there are a lot of rules, however, this repeating process becomes tiring and error-prone.
 And the job of sshportfw is to automate this process.

-### Solution 2: VPN (Not the anonymizing providers, but self-hosted mesh overly networks)
+### Solution 2: VPN (Not the anonymizing providers, but self-hosted mesh overlay networks)
 I tried [Zerotier](https://www.zerotier.com/) and [Nebula](https://github.com/slackhq/nebula).
 For complex setups with multiple internal (NAT) network docker instances or virtual machines,  VPN probably is the way to go.

 There are many downsides, however :